-The Clansman, 2015 blood on plaster (fresco) on wood with metal (free standing or hung)
+The Clansman, 2015 blood on plaster (fresco) on wood with oxidized metal

-Twins, 2013 canvas batiked with blood
+Twins, 2013 canvas batiked with blood on wood stretcher

-First Performances, 1975 super 8 film to video
+First Performances, 1975 digital super 8 film transfer

-No. 1863, Fighting Geronimo with horse

-Marx toys, Best of the West Circa 1970
+No. 1863, Fighting Geronimo with horse, circa 1970 Marx Toys, Best of the West plastic

-Note: Some of the wall constructions, with and without the individual pieces attached, are considered sculptural objects and can be purchased and/or displayed separately.
+Note: Some of the wall constructions, with and without the individual pieces attached, are considered sculptural objects and can be displayed and/or purchased separately.